 New Generator Timeline for Commercial Application

-At all levels they stream out in a constant flow of change.
-It is likely that the regulations that dictated the placement and operation of your old generator will have been revised since you had it installed.
-Even the location of your current generator may not be compliant under today’s requirements for separation from a building, especially with regard to proximity to windows.
+At all levels, they stream out in a constant flow of change.
+Likely, the regulations that dictated your old generator’s placement and operation will have changed since you had it installed.
+Even your current generator’s location may not be compliant under today’s requirements for separation from a building, especially regarding its proximity to windows.
 You will also need an air quality permit.
-Once you get the green light on your plan you can execute the purchase and begin preparations for the site.
+Once you receive the green light on your plan, you can execute the purchase and begin preparations for the site.

 What Some Organizations are Doing to Prep for Backup Power